 By Team Northland Pro-Staffer Tony Roach

-While that can seem intimidating, it really presents some excellent opportunities because walleyes will be more concentrated in the in the shallows in warmest water available.
+While that can seem intimidating, it really presents some excellent opportunities because walleyes will be more concentrated in the, because in the shallows in warmest water available.
 Typical spots include the mouths of rivers and feeder creeks and the north end of the lake that’s constantly exposed to warming sunlight.

 When searching for warmer water, stay laser-focused on the sonar’s temp readout because a temperature swing of even one or two degrees might mean all the difference in the world.
 Side-scanning technology like Lowrance’s StructureScan feature simplifies locating fish in shallow water, but if your electronics package doesn’t include scanning capability, just use the scanners on either side of your nose.
 In a lot of cases during spring, the water is clear enough to actually see walleye in the shallows—if you stay quiet enough to get close, that is.